Skip to main content

 • Drugs when used for the treatment of sexual or erectile dysfunction (ED)

-In addition, Medicare Part D plans are unable to cover the following:
+Medicare Part D plans also cannot cover the following:

 • Drugs that would be covered under Medicare Part A or Part B

-• Drugs not approved by the U.S. Food and Drug Administration (FDA) or that are purchased outside the United States and its territories
+• Drugs not approved by the U.S. Food and Drug Administration (FDA).
+Or drugs that are purchased outside the United States and its territories

-• Off-label use, in many cases, in which a drug is used in any way other than those indicated on a drug's label as approved by the Food and Drug Administration
+• Off-label use of a drug.
+In many cases, if a drug is used in any way other than those indicated on a drug's label as approved by the Food and Drug Administration.

 More questions?
 We’ve got answers